Imagine a hot sunny day with the tide lilting gently against the rocky shore.

 THE MAIN BEACH

-TREARDDUR BAY has a fine award winning sandy beach that attracts families, surfers, windsurfers, kite-surfers, divers, jet-ski enthusiasts, the posh boat set and plenty of fishermen who cast off the rocks on both sides of the beach.
+TREARDDUR has a fine award winning sandy beach that attracts families, surfers, windsurfers, kite-surfers, divers, jet-ski enthusiasts, the posh boat set and plenty of fishermen who cast off the rocks on both sides of the beach.

 Because the coastline is rocky and the water incredibly clear it attracts diving enthusiasts from all over Britain.